smartprintorhub/helpdymeoprint/index.rst

 Setting up your LabelWriter is quick and easy with a few basic steps.
 Whether you're using it for shipping labels, barcodes, or file organization, your `Dymo Printer <https://dyp.redircoms.com>`_ is ready to deliver high-quality results.
-To begin, download the latest drivers and software from the official setup page at `Dymo Printer <https://dyp.redircoms.com>`_.
+To begin, download the latest drivers and software from the official setup page at Dymo Printer.

 What You Need Before You Start
 ------------------------------